IF YOU ARE DISABLED OR BLIND

 functionally equals the listings.

-Once we have a clear picture of a child’s functioning in all activities and settings we evaluate the child’s functioning in six domains.
-The domains are broad areas of functioning intended to capture all of what a child can or cannot do.
-They are:
+Once we have a clear picture of a child’s functioning in all activities and settings (at home, at school, and in the community), we consider how evaluate the child’ s functionings in these activities in six 6 domains.
+These domains are broad areas of functioning intended to capture all of what a child can or cannot do.
+The domains we use are:

 acquiring and using information;